Racial segregation in the United States Armed Forces

-Racial segregation in the United States Armed Forces comprised a series of polices formerly issued by the U.S. military which entailed the separation of white and non-white American soldiers, prohibitions on the recruitment of people of color and restrictions of ethnic minorities to supporting roles.
+A series of policies were formerly issued by the U.S. military which entailed the segregation of white and non-white American soldiers, prohibitions on the recruitment of people of color and restrictions of ethnic minorities to supporting roles.
 Since the American Revolutionary War, each branch of the United States Armed Forces implemented differing policies surrounding racial segregation.
-Racial segregation in the U.S. military was officially prohibited by Harry S. Truman's Executive Order 9981 in 1948, though unofficial forms of racial segregation continued to be practiced until after the Korean War.
+Racial discrimination in the U.S. military was officially opposed by Harry S. Truman's Executive Order 9981 in 1948.
+The goal was equality of treatment and opportunity.
+Jon Taylor says, "The wording of the Executive Order was vague because it neither mentioned segregation or integration."
+Racial segregation was ended in the mid-1950s.

 American Revolutionary War

 During the American Revolutionary War, there were varying opinions surrounding the enlistment of African Americans into the Continental Army.
-Though Black men had already served in the militias and provincial forces during the French and Indian War, the majority of white colonists believed that arming Black soldiers posed a threat to white supremacy.
-Despite the death of Crispus Attucks in the 1770 Boston Massacre along with the participation of Black soldiers in the battles of Lexington and Concord and the battle of Bunker Hill, prominent white colonists continued to argued against the enlistment of African Americans on racial grounds.
+Though Black men had already served in the militias and provincial forces during the French and Indian War, many white colonists believed that arming Black soldiers would pose a threat.
+Despite the death of Crispus Attucks in the 1770 Boston Massacre along with the participation of Black soldiers in the battles of Lexington and Concord and the battle of Bunker Hill, prominent white colonists continued to argue against the enlistment of African Americans on racial grounds.
 Due to fears of a potential slave rebellion, one of George Washington's first acts as Commander-in-Chief of the Continental Army was to sign an order forbidding the recruitment of any Black person into the army.

-This order was short lived; due to a shortage in manpower, as well as the recruitment of fugitive slaves by British forces, Washington relented and allowed Black men to serve in the Continental Army.
-Slaves were promised their freedom in exchange for enlisting in military units, though this promise was rarely fulfilled.
-Enslaved Black soldiers in the 1st Rhode Island Regiment, which contained a large number of African Americans, were freed at the end of the conflict.
-In other military units, Black soldiers served side by side with whites.
-One historian has commented that the U.S. military during this period was more integrated than it ever be until the Korean War.

 United States Army

-After the passage of the Militia Acts of 1792, the U.S. Army refused to enlist black men, and, with very few exceptions, the prohibition remained in effect until the second year of the Civil War.
+After the enactment of the Militia Acts of 1792, the U.S. Army refused to enlist black men, and, with very few exceptions, the prohibition remained in effect until the second year of the Civil War.